Notsfsssf/Konayan/README.md

 # Konayan
-A Konayan hello page readme
+A client for konanchan.net and yande.re